Ah, the email newsletter… The one chance to make a good, lasting impression. The make-it-or-break-it of email marketing.

 Okay, so that might be a little dramatic, but you get the gist: Email newsletters-and, by extension, email newsletter templates — are the bread-and-butter of a brand’s email marketing endeavours.

-So, while your marketing team is trying to come up with a good idea on how to use a chatbot or what kind of Instagram marketing tactic your brand should run, or whether to join the cool kids on TikTok, you just take a step back and think:
+So, while your marketing team is trying to come up with a good idea on how to use a chatbot, what kind of Instagram marketing campaign your brand should run, or whether to join the cool kids on TikTok, you just take a step back and think:

 What kind of email marketing newsletter would my subscribers like to see?